planetfederal/registry/README.md

 You should see the indexed information.
 The ```a.matchDocs``` value refers to the number of layers returned by the search api.

+**Note.** In registry, is possible to read all catalogs and layers.
+However, the catalog slug is necessary in order to add layers.

 Testing
 =======